AmashOnBlitz/MinecraftAutoClicker/readme.md

 7. Open the Fly tab in the control panel to enable flight
 ```

-Control panel and debug overlay toggle independently - defaults are `F11` / `F12`.
+Control panel and debug overlay toggle independently, defaults are F11 / F12.

----

 ## Disclaimer

-Side project I made to get used to Win32, Direct2D, especially DLL injection, and threading. (may receive tweaks and more hacks in future), not meant to be used in competitive play.
+Side project I made to learn Win32, Direct2D, DLL injection and threading.
+Might add more stuff to it later but no promises.
+Not meant for competitive play.

 - No responsibility taken for bans or account issues
-- Anti-cheat (EAC, VAC, etc.) may detect injection regardless of click patterns
+- Anti-cheat (EAC, VAC, etc.) might detect injection regardless of click patterns
-- Use it on your own accounts where it's actually allowed
+- Use it on your own accounts where its actually allowed
-- Or to maybe troll your friends in **your own server**
+- Or to troll your friends on your own server I guess

-*Do not use this to ruin anyone's game*
+*Dont use this to ruin anyone elses game*